xiongzubiao/mmai-public/README.md

 ## Uninstall MMAI

-This command deletes the MMAI deployment, but leave MMAI CRDs and user-created MMAI CRs in the cluster.
+This command deletes the MMAI deployment, but leaves MMAI CRDs and user-created MMAI CRs in the cluster.

 ```sh
 helm uninstall --namespace cattle-system mmai